-Since the Executive Chair of the Board is not independent, Michelle Cormier acts as Lead Director.
-She oversees the responsibilities of the independent directors and assumes other responsibilities, which the Independent directors as a whole might designate from time to time.
+Since the outgoing Executive Chair of the Board is not independent, nor is the incoming Chairman of the Board, Michelle Cormier acts as Lead Director.
+She oversees the responsibilities of the independent directors and assumes other responsibilities, which the independent directors as a whole might designate from time to time.
 Her role and responsibilities are set out in Schedule G to the Circular.